malcolmt/imaginary-maps-in-django/README.rst

 Hopefully the code is written and commented clearly enough that somebody familiar with Django can follow along.
 I have tried to write in a non-throwaway style, so any code you see here is how I would do something in production.
-I guess, there's one exception to this: the Javascript in ``interface/templates/interface/simple.py`` is fairly throwaway code to make the main page map display work.
-I would tidy that up a lot in a production deployment.

 The standalone Mapnik server configuration is all in the ``map_server/`` directory.
 The only piece that is particular to a local development